Narva Power Plants: Eesti Power Plant

 The Eesti Power Plant is located roughly 20 km west-south-west of Narva.
 It was built between 1963 and 1973.
 As of the end of 2005, Eesti Power Plant had installed capacity of 1,615 MW.
 The installed thermal capacity was 84 MW.
 Cooling water is supplied from the Narva River and Mustajõgi River via a 7 km long open channel.

 The Eesti Power Plant initially had sixteen TP-101 boilers and eight 200 MWe steam turbines.
 Fourteen boilers and seven turbines are currently in service.
 In 2003, the Unit 8 was reconstructed to use the CFBC technology.

 Eesti Power Plant has two 250 m tall flue-gas stacks, which are the tallest in Estonia.

 In 2014, Eesti Power Plant was named as 15th among top 30 European Union's most polluting power plants.
 It also was the only listed power plant from Baltic states and Nordic countries region, emitting 10.67 Mt of per year into the atmosphere.

 Auvere Power Plant

 On 14 January 2011, Narva Elektrijaamad signed a contract with the French power engineering company Alstom for construction of the new Auvere Power Plant next to the existing Eesti Power Plant.
 The initial €540 million contract foresaw a construction of a 300 MW oil shale-fired unit which was completed 2015.
 The unit utilizes a circulating fluidized bed boiler technology.

 The original contract included an option for the second unit; however, in February 2014, plans for the second unit were cancelled.

 A 26.5 MW/53.1 MWh grid battery started operating in February 2025.

+In March 2026 the power plant's chimney was hit without major damage by an off course Ukrainian drone.